nodejs/admin/Moderation-Policy.md

   an exception to the reporting requirement described above.
 * Accounts that are reasonably believed to be bots (other than bots authorized by the TSC) are subject to immediate Blocking.
+* Users who open PRs or issues faster than they can be reviewed or triaged (e.g. >3 per day) are subject to immediate moderation.
 * Issues, pull requests, discussions, and comments that are spam (job posting, service advertising, etc.) are subject to immediate moderation.
 * Issues, pull requests, discussions, and comments in violation of the [AI use